szabgab/slides/python-programming/loops.md

 {i: do while}

-There is no <b>do ... while</b> in Python but we can write code like this to have similar effect.
+There is no `do ... while` in Python but we can write code like this to have similar effect.

 ![](examples/strings/do_while.py)